DeloitteDigitalUK/kotlin-101/concepts/README.md

     var foo = "Ada Lovelace"
     foo = "Grace Hopper"

-> Rule of thumb: challenge yourself to find a way to make your state immutable
+> Challenge yourself to find a way to make your state immutable.
+As your project grows, it will help you reason about state.

 ## Null safe